In China, the Devil doesn't wear Prada

 “As for brands, I don’t like those known by the majority, such as Burberry, Gucci, LV.
 Personally speaking, LV or Gucci are a little out of fashion.”

-Other luxury brands that are doing well in China include jeweller Tiffany & Co.
-(TIF.N), which has benefitted from the rising demand for diamonds among couples, Burberry Group Plc (BRBY.L) and leather goods maker Coach (COH.N).
+Other luxury brands that are doing well in China include jeweller Tiffany & Co., which has benefitted from the rising demand for diamonds among couples, Burberry Group Plc and leather goods maker Coach.

-Investors sensing the shift in China's luxury market have also helped propel Prada's shares 8 percent higher so far this year, beating a 2 percent gain for the benchmark index .HSI.
+Investors sensing the shift in China’s luxury market have also helped propel Prada’s shares 8 percent higher so far this year, beating a 2 percent gain for the benchmark index.

 “From a valuation perspective, we maintain that although the PE does not look appealing, Prada remains the most interesting stock in the luxury sector from a ‘price to growth’ point of view,” HSBC wrote in a research note last month.